Strattoss/SUU-Litmus-OTel/README.md

 ![Socket shop architecture](./images/socket-shop-architecture.png)

-Each SockShop component will have a sidecar provided by [Istio](https://istio.io/), which will be scrapped for the ongoing communication statistics by the metrics collecting backend - [Prometheus](https://prometheus.io/).
+Sock shop exporter will be scrapped for the ongoing communication statistics by the metrics collecting backend - [Prometheus](https://prometheus.io/).

-In order to visualize the collected metrics, we use Grafana and set it up to work correctly with [Prometheus](https://grafana.com/).
-Additionally, we use [Kiali](https://kiali.io/) in order to track how the SockShop services communicate and take a peek at the error that we expect to observe when introducing the faults with [Litmus](https://litmuschaos.io/).
+In order to visualize the collected metrics and to observe changes that we expect when introducing the faults with [Litmus](https://litmuschaos.io/), we use [Grafana](https://grafana.com/) and set it up to work correctly with [Prometheus](https://prometheus.io/).

-In the cluster there are two defined namespaces: sock-shop and istio-system.
+In the cluster there are two defined namespaces: `sock-shop` and `litmus`.

+TODO: insert the whole cluster architecture diagram (with namespaces, litmus pods, experiments, engines, prometheus and grafana)

 ## 5. Environment configuration description